fastenhealth/policy/connect/privacy_policy.md

 ## How We Use Your Information

 We will not sell, rent, license, or trade your Personal Information with third parties for their own direct marketing use.
-Unless you give us your permission, we will not share your Personal Information other than as stated in this Privacy Policy.
+Unless you give us your permission, we will not share your Personal Information other than as stated in this Policy.

 We collect and use your information to improve your experience and make Fasten Connect work better for you.